-BERLIN — A sizzling heat wave this week is fueling a shift in attitude in Europe to the once foreign concept of air conditioning, as successive brutally hot summers have forced Europeans to reckon with a ceaseless spike in global temperatures from climate change.
+BERLIN — A second-sizzling heat wave that’s sweeping Europe this summer is fueling a shift in attitude across the continent to the once foreign concept of air conditioning.

-With France tallying a record-high temperature of 114.6 degrees (45.9 Celsius) on Friday, Europeans are reconsidering their traditional opposition to air conditioning that has made them among the lowest users of the cooling machines in the world.
+But with the planet getting hotter due to human-caused climate change, many Europeans are reconsidering their opposition to air conditioning that has made them among the lowest users of the cooling machines in the world.

-Until now, fewer than 5 percent of all European households have been air-conditioned, compared with 90 percent in the United States.
-But Europe’s air-conditioner stock is estimated to roughly double within the next two decades, according to the International Energy Agency (IEA), as record heat becomes more frequent and prolonged because of climate change.
+Until now, fewer than five percent of all European households have air-conditioning, compared with 90 percent in the United States.
+But Europe’s air-conditioner stock is estimated to roughly double within the next two decades, according to the International Energy Agency (IEA), as record heat becomes more frequent.

-On a continent that has long shrugged off air conditioning as unnecessary and where doctors still debate its potentially harmful side effects, this week’s quest to find cooler air may foreshadow a drastic change in Europeans’ relationship to the air conditioner.
+On a continent that has long shrugged off air conditioning as unnecessary and where doctors still debate its potentially harmful side effects, the recent quest to find cooler air may foreshadow a drastic change in Europeans’ relationship with the air conditioner.
 Dirk Trembich, the head of the Berliner Klima air-conditioning company, said interest began to surge in April 2018 — ahead of a record-hot summer.
 Demand still hasn’t faded.

 For residents, the growing acceptance of air conditioning in their homes is an acknowledgment of a worrisome fact: Climate change is here to stay.

-Last week, after predictions of the impending heat wave, sales of fans and air conditioners surged across Europe, including in France and Austria.
-In Germany, the U.S. military said it was examining whether new temperature records would require the installation of new air conditioners, Stars and Stripes reported.
+After predictions of the impending heat wave, sales of fans and air conditioners have surged across Europe in recent months, including in France and Austria.
+In Germany, the U.S. military said last month it was examining whether new temperature records would require the installation of new air conditioners, Stars and Stripes reported.

 Those changes may come close to a cooling revolution in Europe.
 But by a global standard, the movement toward cooling is marginal.